Commissioners

 This Commission is a catalyst for progress, and he is excited to continue serving with other Commissioners who share a dream of promoting love, acceptance, and growth in the Pacific Northwest.

-Secretary (Okanogan County)
+Secretary (King County)

 Abigayle Coleman